About this blog, and things about me that are relevant

 About me more generally

-I live in Cambridge with my partner Vesper and friend Erithacus – those being their nicknames on this blog, not their real names – and our cat Truus.
-I work half-remotely for a London-based research charity doing background administrative/operations support – accounting, HR, managing the office space, legal, things like that.
+I live in Moreton-in-Marsh, Gloucestershire with my partner Vesper – that being her nickname on this blog, not her real name – and our two cats Astrid and Polly.
+I work mostly-remotely for an Oxford-based research nonprofit doing background administrative/operations support – accounting, HR, managing the office space, compliance, things like that.
 Before I entered The Real World I did an undergrad and research masters in Anglo-Saxon, Norse and Celtic, a gloriously odd degree combining medieval languages, literature and history; and did a previous undergraduate degree in physics.

-My interests include going for walks, transport infrastructure, reading (especially science fiction and fantasy), languages and linguistics (especially historical linguistics), and some remaining dregs of my once burning love of physics.
-Languages with which I’ve had some experience, ranging from some years of study to barely a 2-week fling, include French, Latin, Punjabi, Spanish, Icelandic, Old English, Old Irish, Medieval Welsh, Old Norse, Ancient Greek, German, Irish, Gothic, Arabic and Romanian.
+My interests include going for walks, reading (especially science fiction and fantasy), languages and linguistics (especially historical linguistics), railways, and some remaining dregs of my once burning love of physics.
+Languages with which I’ve had some experience, ranging from some years of study to barely a 2-week fling, include French, Norwegian, Spanish, Latin, Punjabi, Icelandic, Old English, Old Irish, Medieval Welsh, Old Norse, Ancient Greek, German, Irish, Gothic, Arabic and Romanian.
 I have been known to have a go at making clothes occasionally, or little electronic devices.
-I’m rather an obsessive archiver of my own life, and I have strange baseless enthusiasms for things like maps, railways, and facts about odd old English things that one just wouldn’t think were a thing anymore.
+I’m rather an obsessive archiver of my own life, and I have strange baseless enthusiasms for things like maps, transport infrastructure, and facts about odd old English things that one just wouldn’t think were a thing anymore.
 Things related to these various interests are likely to turn up on this blog occasionally!

-Various bits of information about me could probably be found on the internet if you tried, however I’ll leave you only with a link to my Goodreads profile, since I rather like reading and would be very happy if more people read books that I like!
-My favourite book of all time is currently The Long Way to a Small Angry Planet by Becky Chambers, which I have two copies of because I force my friends and casual acquaintances to borrow it with such great frequency.
+I have a personal website at amritsidhubrar.me.uk.
+Other than that, I’ll leave you with a link to my Goodreads profile, since I rather like reading and would be very happy if more people read books that I like!
+My favourite book of all time is The Long Way to a Small Angry Planet by Becky Chambers, which I have three copies of because I end up lending it out so often.
 Do add me on Goodreads if you are a user and know me in real life!